Back to blog

 Splitbee Depends on your location or cloud service you choose

-Why privacy-compliance is a must-have
+Why privacy compliance is a must-have

-Google Analytics makes it difficult to collect data in line with data protection regulations such as GDPR.
 This is where alternatives come in handy.
 They provide you with privacy features you need to comply with regulations and obtain the data you want.

 Google Analytics alternatives – final thoughts